JennyRockU/SmartEmailService/README.md

 Each email sender role, and the SendEmailAPI report the exceptions to Application Insights telemtry.

 ## External Libraries
+Some external libraries and SDKs were installed to help this flow running.

+Libraries mostly include the designated code for using the email providers' API, such as:
+- smtpapi-csharp (for SendGrid)
+- restSharp (helping to create web requests in .NET)

+And SDKs:
+- Application Insights (for application usage and error monitoring)
+- Azure Storage (for the message queue)

 ## Technology Choices
+This application is for the most part built in C#, and uses all .Net technologies.
+While can work with other languages as well, on different levels, C# is the language in which I am most expiriencied.
+Therefore, .Net was prioritized over other more popluar backend technologies in order to avoid hurting the quality of the applocation code due to lack of expirence.

+The frontend application, static site, uses a little bit of Javascript.

+## Website (Frontend)
+The static [website](http://smartemailservice.azurewebsites.net), includes the API documentation and a form that allows to test the API by submitting a form with the email details.
+The form calls the SendEmailAPI.

+As this is a backend project, this site has very minimal functionality and is simply intended to demonstrate the API.